While many web browsers are available for the macOS and iOS, many users are content with Apple’s default browser.

 If you still face this issue, open the Manage Website Data window.
 Rather than deleting the data for a particular site, hit on

-to delete all site data you have visited on Safari.While doing so will sign you out of all the sites, it might rectify the redirect issue as well, which will definitely be worth the effort.
+to delete all site data you have visited on Safari.While doing so will sign you out of all the sites, it might also rectify the redirect issue, which will definitely be worth the effort.

-You can also perform similar website data clean-up on Safari for iPhone or iPad devices.
+You can also perform similar website data clean-up on iPhone/iPad devices.

 Contact Website Admin